Ibreko/web-scraper/README.md

 Click on the "Search" button to retrieve information from various sources.
 View the collected data on the application interface.
 Optionally, click on the "Save as Document" button to generate a Word document containing all gathered information.
-**Note:** This application was developed for learning purposes as part of a project to streamline vulnerability analysis and documentation processes.
+**Note:** This application was developed for learning purposes as part of a project to streamline vulnerability analysis and documentation processes